 • Topic 6.9: Dinghy techniques

-Session 7: LTCO Advanced Cruising Practice Exam
+Session 7: LTCO Advanced Cruising Practice Exam (coming soon)

 Session 8: Sail Canada / ASA 106 Advanced Ashore Knowledge Exam